 • Headers, cookies, sessions, and templates work exactly like Apache PHP — the framework wires them to the right request.

 • Coroutine mode is the default for new apps.
-Superglobals mode exists to run legacy code unchanged.
+Coroutine-legacy mode lets you keep classic PHP syntax with blistering concurrency.

 • Anything request-specific belongs in $g or handler parameters — never in your own static class state.